Selling an Inherited House in New Jersey: What Heirs Need to Know

 Covering the Bills Until Closing Day

 From the moment you inherit the property, the estate is on the hook for all the ongoing expenses—what we call holding costs.
-The homeowner must keep paying their mortgage and utilities and insurance and property taxes up until they transfer ownership of the property.
+The process needs you to maintain your mortgage payments and house insurance and property tax payments and utility bills until you transfer ownership.

 Common Questions from New Jersey Heirs

-The process of inheriting and selling a home in New Jersey brings up numerous questions.
-The following section addresses the most frequent questions I receive from heirs so you can proceed with clarity.
+Going through the process of inheriting and selling a home in New Jersey naturally brings up a lot of questions.
+Let’s tackle some of the most common ones I hear from heirs, so you can move forward with a clear head.

 How Long Do I Have to Sell an Inherited House in New Jersey?